sharadmv/sharadvikram.com/posts/bayesian-classifier.md

 </p>
 So this is a process that generates a single data point.
 We now repeat $N$ times, and now we have a dataset.

-## Maximum Likelihood Estimation
+## The Likelihood of the Data

 Now is the part of the problem where we incorporate the data.
 At this point, we assume that our data was generated from our model, but remember that our model isn't completely specified yet in that we left all the parameters of the distributions unknown.
 We now use *maximum likelihood estimation* to figure out these values.

-We now consider the probability of our dataset.
+We now consider the probability of our dataset, $P(X)$.
 According to our model, every time we generate $N$ points it's most likely going to be different from another $N$ points we generate.
 Thus, each data set has its own probability of being generated.
 <p>
 \[
 P(X) = P(x_1, y_1, x_2, y_2, ..., x_N, y_N)